PhoenixBasics/phoenixbasics.github.io/step2addpage.md

 ## Add a page
 When a request is sent, Phoenix will look at the router file to figure out which controller handles the request.
-You can add a new endpoint by adding `[HTTP verb] [path], [controller], [function]`.
+You can see all the routes by running `mix phx.routes` in the command line.
+To add a new endpoint, use this pattern: `[HTTP verb] [path], [controller], [function]`.
 Let's add an about page to our app.
 First we need to add a get path to our app.
   1. Open `lib/fawkes_web/router.ex`
   2. Under `pipe_through :browser`, on line 18, add the line below.
 This means when a GET request for `/about`, the `about` function in the `PageController` will handle the request.